Pesto Quiche

 Instructions

-- 4Meanwhile, place the sundried tomatoes in a small bowl and cover them with boiling water.
+- 4While the crust bakes, place the sun-dried tomatoes in a small bowl and cover with boiling water.
 Let sit for 5 minutes to rehydrate, then drain and pat dry.

-- 5In a large bowl whisk together the eggs, egg whites, milk, Greek yogurt, pesto, salt, and pepper.
-Then, stir in the spinach, Parmesan, and sundried tomatoes.
+- 5In a large bowl, whisk together the eggs, liquid egg whites, milk, Greek yogurt, basil pesto, salt, and pepper until combined.
+Stir in the fresh spinach, grated Parmesan, and rehydrated sun-dried tomatoes until evenly distributed.

 - 6With the pie plate still on the baking sheet, carefully pour the filling into the prebaked crust.